SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/admin.md

 Used for windows client settings, replication, scripting, advanced import, options/SoLoader.

-Links below are to the SuperOffice 8.0 admin helpfile
+Links below are to the SuperOffice 8.0 admin help file

 To distribute windows client software from third party vendors you may use the [Options - SOLoader][1]